 - We offer two summer sessions every year.
-Session I runs from mid-May to mid-June and Session II runs from mid-June to mid-July.
+Session I 2021 runs from June 13 to July 10 and Session II runs from July 11 to August 7.

 - You can apply for session I, session II or both sessions combined.